return42/sphkerneldoc/linux_src_doc/security/apparmor/policy_c.rst

 NOTE
 ----

-removing confinement does not restore rlimits to preconfinemnet values
+removing confinement does not restore rlimits to preconfinement values

 .. _`aa_remove_profiles.return`: